Arvind-Rana0012/Arvind0012/README.md

 <h1 align="center">Hey👋, I'm Arvind Kumar Rana !!
 Great to see you here!</h1>
-<h3 align="center">A passionate Web developer from India</h3>
+<h3 align="center">Associate Engineer at L&T Technology Services.</h3>

-<p>I am Arvind Kumar Rana, currently graduated with my Bachelor's in Computer Science and Engineering from Silicon Institute of Technology, Sambalpur.
-With a keen interest in programming and coding, I am aiming to build a career in software development.
-I am a competitive programmer with decent knowledge of Data Structure and Algorithms.
-I am also a Full Stack Web Developer.</p>
+<p>I currently hold the position of Associate Engineer at LTTS.
+I earned my Bachelor's degree in Computer Science and Engineering from Silicon Institute of Technology, Sambalpur.
+My passion lies in programming and coding, which has paved my career path in software development.
+With a strong background in competitive programming and a solid grasp of Data Structures and Algorithms, I thrive in challenging coding environments.
+Moreover, I am proficient as a Full Stack Web Developer, having worked with a diverse set of languages and tools including HTML, CSS, JavaScript, ReactJs, NodeJs, Asp.NET, Azure, MongoDB, and MySQL.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=arvind0012&label=Profile%20views&color=0e75b6&style=flat" alt="arvind0012" /> </p>